FinweLtd/doc-livesync-all/docs/articles/resolution.md

 A summary of some useful terms and their meaning:

 * Pixel resolution = the amount of detail an image can hold in file and in memory
-* Screen resolution = the size of an image on screen in screen pixels
+* Screen resolution = the physical size of an image on screen in screen pixels
-* Spatial resolution = the amount of pixels per length unit (the clarity of an image on screen / on paper)
+* Spatial resolution = the amount of pixels per length unit (the clarity of an image on screen / paper)
 * Panorama resolution = the amount of pixels per degree (the amount of detail per angle)

-We have also learned that 360-degree images need much higher *image resolution* than ordinary 2D photos to provide the same amount of detail per degree ie. to "look the same quality", simply because they contain much larger field-of-view ie. much more degrees (sphere surface) to cover with pixels.
+We have also learned that 360-degree images need much higher *image resolution* than ordinary 2D photos to provide the same amount of detail per degree ie. to "look the same quality", simply because they contain much larger field-of-view ie. much more degrees (sphere surface area) to cover with pixels.

 ### Retina resolution